-2021 was 30 Mile's sixth year of monitoring Basin Pond.
-Historical data presented in this report includes all monitoring data collected through 2018, submitted by 30 Mile, volunteer monitors, , and state agencies, that has undergone a thorough QA/QC process at Maine DEP.
-Data collected in 2019, 2020 and 2021 included in this report is data collected by 30 Mile only.
+2022 was 30 Mile's seventh year of monitoring Basin Pond.
+Historical data presented in this report includes all monitoring data collected through 2018, submitted by 30 Mile, volunteer monitors, and state agencies, that has undergone a thorough QA/QC process at Maine DEP.
+Data collected in 2019, 2020, 2021, and 2022 included in this report is data collected by 30 Mile only.
 Annual and historical averages will be updated in next year's report if the complete dataset is available at the time of the report.

 Though one of the smaller ponds in the 30 Mile River watershed at just 27 acres in size, Basin Pond is the second deepest waterbody in the entire 30-Mile chain of lakes.
-This unique kettle-hole pond has exceptional water quality and ranks 8th on the list of Maine's clearest lakes and ponds (2017 data).
+This unique kettle-hole pond has exceptional water quality, very low phosphorus levels, and ranks 8th on the list of Maine's clearest lakes and ponds (2017 data).